dekuNukem/facepunch/README.md

 # facepunch: A facial recognition punch clock

-facepunch tracks how many hours you spend in front of your desk.
+facepunch tracks how many hours you spend sitting in front of your desk.

 ![Alt text](resources/front.jpg)

 The concept is rather simple: the picamera takes a photo every 15 seconds, if my face is found, current time is recorded.

-The logged time then added up to calculate my exact working hours every week.
+The logged time is then added up to calculate my exact working hours every week.
 The result is displayed on an OLED screen.

 ## What you need